 Every once and a while, I hear someone say, “I am too old to do karate.”
 Many times, the people that say this are only in their 40s.
-In my years of doing karate, I have seen numerous adults in their 40s start karate training and continue for 20+ years, reaching high black belt ranks and being world champion competitors.
+In my years of doing karate, I have seen numerous adults start martial arts after 40 and continue for 20+ years, reaching high black belt ranks and being world champion competitors.
 So, when I hear someone say they are too old, I empathize with them, but I also think it is hogwash.

 Now that I am in my 40s, I feel I have a bit more insight, but I still feel it is hogwash to say that someone in their 40s (or 50s or 60s) are too old to start training.
 I certainly feel the effects of aging like getting slower, being stiffer, and taking more time to recover, but I still feel I can do everything in karate that I have always done.

 In this post, I will share with you some tips on how to maximize your training as you get older.
 Starting sometime around 40, it is important to think about body preservation as the likelihood of injury increases.
 When we are younger, in our 20s and 30s, we don’t need to think about these things as much.

 How to Learn Online Karate Successfully

 If you have ever wanted to start online martial arts but have no clue how to get started, then you need our FREE guide which will help ensure you train successfully in any online martial arts program.